-Are you thinking about becoming a protection dog trainer?
+Are you thinking about how to become a protection dog trainer?
 Protection dog trainers raise and train dogs to bring out their protective instincts.
 This career can be highly physical, requires analytical skills, strong coordination, good judgment, and of course, lots of patience.
 It can also be the most rewarding job you’ll ever have.

 Let’s go over what it takes to become a protection dog trainer.